Mamata15/Mamata15/README.md

 I come from a solid technical background:
 🎓 B.E. in Computer Science (NMIT, Bangalore)
 🎓 Diploma in CSE (Ramaiah Polytechnic)
-📘 Full Stack Course (JSpiders – Java, Spring Boot, React, MySQL, Firebase)
+📘 Full Stack Course (JSpiders – Java, Spring Boot, React, MySQL)

 I believe in **growing a little every day** — in code and in life 💫